Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 Running BLAST
 ^^^^^^^^^^^^^

 The four BLAST algorithms highlighted on the front page of the NCBI BLAST homepage have identically-named command line equivalents.
+The software suite is available via our module system, called **BLAST+**.
 We will demonstrate here with *blastn*, and some of the arguments vary slightly for the other algorithms, but the most important thing is to choose the correct one based on the nature of your query and database (as described above).

 Firstly, you can perform pairwise alignment just as with the online interface by specifying a query and subject sequence, as in this minimal example:

 .. code-block:: bash

+    # Load the software module
+    ml BLAST+

     # Pairwise alignment with blastn
-    blastn -query ??/pairwise1.fasta -subject ??/pairwise2.fasta
+    blastn -query /nfs/course/551-0132-00L/4_Alignment/pairwise1.fasta -subject /nfs/course/551-0132-00L/4_Alignment/pairwise2.fasta

 Secondly, you can of course search by alignment by providing a database to look through, as in this minimal example: